Maboroshy/Max-for-Live-Devices/LiveAPI to OSC/readme.md

 Examples:
 `/live_set/tracks/*/name` - gets comma separated list of all track names
 `/live_set/tracks/\*/devices/*/name` - gets the list of all the top-level device names on all tracks
-`/live_set/tracks/0/devices/*/parameters/0/value 0` - disable all the top-level devices on the first track
+`/live_set/tracks/0/devices/*/parameters/0/value 0` - disables all the top-level devices on the first track

 ## Extra addresses and actions
 When device is loaded, it sends a message to `/live_set/startup` address.